How to Negotiate Salary for Your Next Career Move

 - Potential for training

-Notes and notebooks can aid in conversations, so that one doesn’t miss any important points.
+A notepad or notebook can be helpful during conversations so that one doesn’t miss any important details.

 Be confident & concise